 - Men's and Women's Basketball

-- Men's and Women's Ice Hockey
+- · Men's and Women's Ice Hockey

-- Men's and Women's Judo (club)

 - Men's and Women's Soccer

-- · Men's and Women's Swimming
+- Men's and Women's Swimming

 - Men's and Women's Track and Field

-- Women's Rugby
+- · Women's Rugby

 The University of Lethbridge Pronghorns compete in the Canada West Conference of Canadian Interuniversity Sport (CIS).
 The Pronghorns are full members of CIS which represents universities across Canada and operates annual National Championships for the four university conferences across the country.